Registrar - Frequently Asked Questions

 - When received, the Registrar completes an audit of your proposed degree, sending you a remainder list with everything you need to complete before you can graduate.
 There have been instances when students have believed their transfer work was taken care of and after the audit discovered their previous educational institution had never sent a final transcript.
 Or maybe something else has been overlooked.
 These things all show up on the audit and let the student know exactly where they stand, so for this reason, the form is very important.

-- The form tells the Registrar when you are planning to graduate and what your intended major(s) and minor(s) are. and if you are in the honors program.
+- The form tells the Registrar when you are planning to graduate and what your intended major(s) and minor(s) are.

 - It also informs the Registrar how you want your name to be printed on your diploma.